corazza/stochastic-reward-machines/README.md

 g++ -L/home/USER_NAME/REPOS/z3/build -lz3 -std=c++17 main.cpp
 ```

-Where `/home/USER_NAME/REPOS/` is the directory where you cloned Z3.
+Where `/home/USER_NAME/REPOS/z3` is the directory where you cloned and built Z3.
 Our repository includes the header file in the right place, one only needs to be able to use `-lz3`.

 ## Dependencies